usmanovs/Salesforce-Interview-Handbook/questions/Alex.md

 Many shapes and colors, but someone who has terrible soft skills, or sounds scripted/canned, or can’t speak to basic experience off their resume will be an obvious red flag for me.
 Another indicator is someone who doesn't follow through when they promise to - according to the time tables we both laid out and agreed to.
 If you say you will send your resume within 48 hours, and it’s been a week - I won’t even bother following up with you.
 Obviously, you’re either not actively looking or you are but can’t even manage your own schedule.

 > If a candidate sees a job posting on LinkedIn & a recruiter is offering the same opportunity: which one should the candidate pursue? <br>

-A: Depending on who the recruiter is and the company they work for.
+Depending on who the recruiter is and the company they work for.
 Plenty of “recruiters” will simply take your resume and go and apply with it to the LinkedIn posting.
 Some of my firm’s competitors are famous for this.
 I’m proud to say that we work directly with hiring managers and decision-makers vs just throwing your resume into a resume mill.
 All of the jobs we work on are “qualified”, with detailed job descriptions, manager information, and top attributes those managers will be looking for in the right candidate.
 If you go through me at least you’ll know where the resume will end up and will have a living person to keep you up to date on the job.

-Q: What would you recommend to a candidate who is working with you to land that dream job?
+> What would you recommend to a candidate who is working with you to land that dream job? <br>

-A: Well, first of all, tell me what that “dream job” is.
+Well, first of all, tell me what that “dream job” is.
 Everyone has different “dreams”, and I’m happy to just show you everything I’m working on, but unless I know what you want to be doing in your next role I can really only do so much in helping you achieve that dream.
 I almost always start my conversation with the candidate by just asking “What do you want to do next?”
 Often, depending on their answer, I’ll flat out tell them “Unfortunately, I can’t help you - that’s just not my niche - but I might know someone who can…”

-Q: What is a common weakness among technical candidates?
-For example, do you find them lacking communication skills OR do they show lack of motivation?
+> What is a common weakness among technical candidates?
+For example, do you find them lacking communication skills OR do they show lack of motivation? <br>

-A: Not even communication skills, but more so soft skills.
+Not even communication skills, but more so soft skills.
 I speak to folks of all sorts of backgrounds on a daily basis, and I’ve worked with people from all over the globe.
 A major turn-off, however, is when the person on the other end of the line is being deliberately rude or unprofessional.
 Look, I don’t want to waste your time, and I wouldn’t dare waste mine.
 If you don’t want to work with me - that’s fine, the best I can say is “good luck in your search”.
 I’m only a resource for you if you want me to be a resource.
 If you think you “got it” - all the more power to you.

-Q: How did you typically screen candidates?
+> How did you typically screen candidates? <br>
 A: I go through the candidates experiences, education, career track, and logistics (commute, compensation, etc.) Ultimately, I want to make sure to touch base on all of the pains a candidate is experiencing in his/her current role, and see if I can be helpful in alleviating any of those.

-Q: Should candidates tell you their current salary?
+> Should candidates tell you their current salary? <br>

-A: It certainly helps.
+It certainly helps.
 I almost never ask this question, instead asking something along the lines of “is there a specific number you’d like to target as far as compensation goes?”
 However, if a candidate is being dodgy in answering (“I’m flexible”, “I’m open”), I’ll switch gears and try to see where they were most recently, and I’ll use that - plus 5k or so - as a baseline.
 I don’t want to short-change anyone; we all have bills that need paying and a quality of life we are used to.
 The recruiter’s goal when I ask this question isn’t to try and see how I can swindle you, but to make sure I have a specific baseline that I can use if a relevant role comes along.

-Q: What are 5 Inside Tips for candidates to stand out?
+> What are 5 Inside Tips for candidates to stand out? <br>

-A: Be transparent; be timely; be confident; e-n-u-n-c-i-a-t-e; and learn how to sell yourself.
+Be transparent; be timely; be confident; e-n-u-n-c-i-a-t-e; and learn how to sell yourself.

-Q: What are good questions that candidates can ask you?
+> What are good questions that candidates can ask you? <br>
-A: Since many of my clients are external, I can only answer so much about the environments and projects in which they’ll be working.
+Since many of my clients are external, I can only answer so much about the environments and projects in which they’ll be working.
 I’ll provide every detail I can, but a lot of those sorts of questions are best reserved for the hiring team.
 I’d be happy to walk through the logistics with you, like benefits, interview process, how to prepare for an interview, etc.